replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

       yamlPath: 'spec.ports[0]'
 ```

-If the `yamlPath` field is not present, the entire YAML document matching the `template` will be replaced with a copy for each of the repeatable item entries.
-The `metadata.name` field of the new doc will reflect the repeatable item `key`.
+If the `yamlPath` field is not present, the entire YAML document matching the `template` is replaced with a copy for each of the repeatable item entries.
+The `metadata.name` field of the new document reflects the repeatable item `key`.

 ### Templating

 The repeat items are called with the delimeters `repl[[ .itemName ]]` or `[[repl .itemName ]]`.
-These delimiters can be placed anywhere inside of the `yamlPath` target node.
+These delimiters can be placed anywhere inside of the `yamlPath` target node:

 ```yaml
     - port: repl{{ ConfigOption "[[repl .service_port ]]" | ParseInt }}
       name: '[[repl .service_port ]]'
 ```
 This repeatable templating is not compatible with sprig templating functions.
 It is designed for inserting repeatable `keys` into the manifest.
-Repeatable templating **can** be placed inside of Replicated config templating.
+Repeatable templating can be placed inside of Replicated config templating.

 ### Ordering